-- 7.1 The retained trees are at a satisfactory distance from the proposed new buildings and highly unlikely to give rise to any inconvenience. - 7.2 Regular inspections of the retained trees by a suitably qualified Arboriculturalist and subsequent remedial works will ensure that the trees are maintained in a suitable manner, to exist in harmony with the new structures and its occupants for many years to come.
+- 7.1 The retained trees are at a satisfactory distance from the proposed new dropped kerb and highly unlikely to give rise to any future inconvenience. - 7.2 Regular inspections of the retained trees by a suitably qualified Arboriculturalist and subsequent remedial works will ensure that the trees are maintained in a suitable manner, to exist in harmony with the new structures and its occupants for many years to come. - 7.3 All new pathways and soft landscaping areas within the Root Protection Areas (RPAs) of the retained trees should be designed using no-dig, up and over construction and in close co-ordination with the retained Arboriculturalist using porous materials.